danbz/aesthetic-programming/source/0-Preface/readme.md

 [^agre]: Philip E. Agre, "Toward a critical technical practice: Lessons learned in trying to reform AI.
 In G. Bowker, L. Gasser, L. Star & B. Turner, (Eds.), *Bridging the great divide: Social science, technical systems, and cooperative work*.
 Erlbaum, 1997.

-[^teaching]: Here with every week's schedule and messy notes for the course Aesthetic Programming in recent years: https://gitlab.com/siusoon/aesthetic-programming/-/tree/master/
+[^teaching]: Here with the curriculum and messy notes for the course Aesthetic Programming in recent years: https://gitlab.com/siusoon/aesthetic-programming/-/tree/master/

 [^readcode]: The field Critial Code Studies considers source code as cultural text for critical reading and interpretation beyond the understanding of how is code worked technically and functionally.
 See Mark C Marino, *Critical Code Studies*, MIT Press, 2020.